butlera1/Trader/README.md

 Final step
 Access https://local.website.dev, you can see that little green padlock icon  in the address bar.
 Yes, your local website is on HTTPS now!

+# Notes
+Backtesting: saving every trade to database takes 20 seconds versus 10 seconds when not saving to database.

+# TODO
+1. Add a "tradeSettings" collection to the database.
+This will be the collection that the user will modify to define their trade settings.
+The "trades" collection will be a copy of the "tradeSettings" collection.
+The "trades" collection will be modified as the trade progresses.
+The "tradeResults" collection will be a record of all trades that have been completed.
+2. Check on Schwab's API.
+It may be better than TDAmeritrade's API.
+3.